Jim McGreevey: Relationships and children

-Matos and McGreevey separated after he revealed that he is gay, and in late 2005 McGreevey and Australian-American executive Mark O'Donnell began a relationship.
+Matos and McGreevey separated after he revealed that he is gay.
+In late 2005, McGreevey and Australian-American executive Mark O'Donnell began a relationship.
 The two lived in Plainfield, New Jersey.

 On March 14, 2007, the Associated Press reported that McGreevey was seeking custody of his younger daughter and filing for child support.
-Matos demanded $600,000 plus alimony.
-On August 8, the divorce was granted.
+Matos demanded $600,000 as well as alimony.
+On August 8, McGreevey and Matos were divorced.
 McGreevey received joint custody and was directed to pay child support.

-Matos was denied alimony.
-In her memoirs, Matos wrote that she would never have married McGreevey if she had known he was homosexual, nor would she have chosen to have a homosexual man father her child.
+In a 2023 interview, McGreevey indicated that he was not involved in a romantic relationship.